|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 (Godart and Olivier 1978-1985).
 It is assumed that writing intended to be preserved was done on perishable materials such as parchment, leather or the

 survived (Davaras 1981).
-Their language has been given the name Linear A and has not yet been deciphered despite the attempts of the authors to more than 300 articles
+Their script has been given the name Linear A and has not yet been deciphered despite the attempts of the authors to more than 300 articles

 The absence of Minoan written records of astronomical observations required investigations of other evidence of sky watching, such as the alignments